qaul/qaul.net/docs/qaul/tooling/circleci.md

 In addition, desktop installers and the mobile apps will be added to a new Github Release.

 To trigger this workflow, one must create an annotated tag starting with "v" followed by the new [SemVer](https://semver.org) and ending with the "-flutter" suffix.

-> Note: You should use the version described in `qaul_ui/pubspec.yaml` as the release version, and update it accordingly.
-Any diversion between the git tag's version and that of pubspec.yaml will fail the pipeline.
+!> You should use the version described in `qaul_ui/pubspec.yaml` as the release version, and update it accordingly.
+Any diversion between the git tag's version and that of pubspec.yaml **will fail** the pipeline.

 ```bash
 # Creates annotated tag